CrazyCloudCraft/wikitest/Placeholders.md

 %rel_[factions/factionsuuid]_relation%
 %rel_[factions/factionsuuid]_relation_color%
 ```
-> **NOTE:** These placeholders works with FactionsUUID and MCore all you need is downloading the expansion of the plugin you're using. if you're using these placeholders in DeluxeChat you need to enable this option "relation_placeholders_enabled: true" you can find that in the config.
+> **NOTE:** These placeholders work with FactionsUUID and MCore all you need is downloading the expansion of the plugin you're using. if you're using these placeholders in DeluxeChat you need to enable this option "relation_placeholders_enabled: true" you can find that in the config.
 ----

 - ### **[FunnyGuilds](https://github.com/FunnyGuilds/FunnyGuilds)**